-An Employee Share Scheme (ESS) has been established where Pearl Gull Iron Limited may, at the discretion of Directors, grant options over the ordinary shares of Pearl Gull Iron Limited to Directors, Executives and employees of the Company.
+An Employee Incentive Plan (EIP) has been established where Pearl Gull Iron Limited may, at the discretion of Directors, grant options over the ordinary shares of Pearl Gull Iron Limited to Directors, Executives and employees of the Company.
 The plan is designed to provide long-term incentives for employees and to deliver long term shareholder returns.
 Participation in the plan is at the Board's discretion and no individual has a contractual right to participate in the plan or to receive guaranteed benefits.
 In addition, under the Plan, the Board determines the terms of the options including exercise price, expiry date and vesting conditions, if any.
+Shareholders resolved to adopt the current EIP on 28 November 2023.